calwebb_coron3: Stage 3 Coronagraphic Processing

 _psfalign

-For each science target exposure, all of the reference PSF images in the “_psfstack” product are aligned to each science target integration and saved to a 4D “_psfalign” product by the align_refs step.
+All of the reference PSF images in the “_psfstack” product are aligned to the first science target integration and saved to a 3D “_psfalign” product by the align_refs step.
 The output file name is exposure-based, with the addition of the associated candidate ID, e.g. “jw8607342001_02102_00001_nrcb3_a3001_psfalign.fits.”
+In-flight data show that neither line-of-sight pointing drift nor PSF property changes are significant over the timescales relevant to JWST coronagraphic observations; therefore it’s sufficient to align the PSF images to the first science target integration rather than separately for each science target integration as was done in the pre-flight pipeline.

 3D PSF-subtracted images